AdobeDocs/adobe-io-events/src/pages/index.md

 * For **Creative Cloud Events**: you would need an active Adobe ID.
 * For **Experience Cloud Events**: you would need to have entitlements for Adobe services in Experience Cloud in your organization, and administrative permission for your org to create integrations.
-* For **Experience Platform Events**: same as above, you will require the appropriate permissions and access to Experience Platform from your organization.
+* For **Experience Platform Events**: same as above; you will require the appropriate permissions and access to Experience Platform from your organization.

 ## Getting Started